I think I (or my child) have (has) a problem? What should I do? +

 Because we are person-centered, residential stay varies.
 The length of stay depends on the progress the child makes.

 An assessment can be scheduled for an adult or an adolescent over the phone from 8:30AM-5PM, Monday through Friday.

 How long does services last? +

 The length of service depends on the needs of the individual.
 We offer personalized services for each participant.

 What payment options do you have? +

-We accept self-payment, private insurance plans of Cigna and Aetna, and traditional Medicaid.
-We are also a provider on the Managed Care Network for Amerigroup, Cenpatico, Community Health Choice, Community First, Molina Health Care, Texas Children’s Health Plan, Traditional Medicaid, United Healthcare Medicaid, United Healthcare: Optum TX Star, United Healthcare: Optum TX Star Plus, and United Healthcare: Optum TX Chip.
+We accept self-payment and private insurance plans of Aetna, Cigna, and Magellan.
+We are also a provider on the Managed Care Network for Amerigroup, Cenpatico, Community First, Molina Health Care, Magellan, Texas Children’s Health Plan, Traditional Medicaid, United Healthcare Medicaid, United Healthcare: Optum TX Star, United Healthcare: Optum TX Star Plus, and United Healthcare: Optum TX Chip.

 How much does treatment cost? +

 Treatment cost depends on length of stay.
 We offer a personalized treatment plan, which helps determine cost.

 Do you have residential/inpatient treatment for adults? +